-Follow-Up Questions - Be as Specific as possible

-If a or b - Which adults or peers respond?

-Teacher tries to get her to work

-How did the adults or peers respond?

-teacher comes over to Pat and reminds her to

-get to work

-If c, d or e - What specific item, activity or sensory input did

-the child get?

-If f or g - From which adults or peers was the child removed?
+Consequences (Rank order top 2 consequences) Follow-Up Questions - Be as Specific as possible a. adult(s) respond (look at or talk to student)b. peer(s) respond (look at, laugh or talk to student) If a or b - Which adults or peers respond?
+Teacher tries to get her to work c. get specific activityd. get specific objecte. get specific sensory input How did the adults or peers respond? teacher comes over to Pat and reminds her to get to work f. removed from adult(s)g. removed from peer(s)h. specific activity removed If c, d or e - What specific item, activity or sensory input did the child get? i. specific sensory input removed If f or g - From which adults or peers was the child removed?
 If h or I - Describe specific task/activity/sensory input removed.
 Writing tasks (Specifically describe the type of work within subject areas) Can the student independently perform the task?
 Y N Is further assessment needed to ID specific skill deficits?
-Y N

-illness missed medicat ion conflict at home hunger lack of sleep conflict at schoolhomew vork not donechange in rou tine 1 failure in previous class CECTION 9.
-Fill in bosses below with SECTION 8: Fill in boxes below using categories. ig top ranked responses and ionov w-up responses from corresponding ANTECEDENT(s) / Triggers PROBLEM BEHAVIOR(s) CONSEQUENCE(s)/ Function 11 Student will Because this happens 1 ' Walk around room, draw, make distracting noises student is given easier assignment or removed distracting noises Tentovea SETTING EVENT Therefore the function is to Student has a history of writing obtain avoid writing tasks problems During (Context = academic classes) when (Antecedent = independent writing tasks) the student will (Problem uence = student is given easier task or nomoved) if C if C if o nonaviar is ta LantainLavaia W I'III ily assigninents).
-This is more likely to removed ); therefore, the function of the occur when (Setting = history of failure ,
+Y N described above. hunger lack of sleep illness missed medication conflict at home work not donechange in rou ing top ranked responses and follo w-up responses from corresponding categories.
+T ANTECEDENT(s) / Triggers PROBLEM BEHAVIOR(s) CONSEQUENCE(s)/ Function When this happens independent writing task Student will Walk around room, draw, make distracting noises Because this happens student is given easier assignment or removed SETTING EVENT Therefore the function is to Student has a history of writing problems obtain avoid writing tasks During (Context = academic_classes) when (Antecedent = independent writing tasks) the student will (Problem Behavior = walk around room, draw or make noises) because (Conseq ruence = student is given easier task or removed); therefore, the function of the ne venavior is to (ovtainkavoia w ith